Skip to main content

 FrostbiteDescribed as automatic in GDC talkReachability analysis in the compiler

 Hardware reality: NVIDIA uses separate async engines.
 AMD exposes more independent CUs.
-Some GPUs just time-slice — always profile to confirm real overlap.
-Vulkan requires explicit queue family ownership transfer; D3D12 uses ID3D12Fence.
-Both are expensive — only worth it if overlap wins exceed transfer cost.
+Some GPUs just time-slice, so always profile to confirm real overlap.
+Vulkan requires explicit queue family ownership transfer.
+D3D12 uses ID3D12Fence.
+Both are expensive.
+Only use them if the overlap wins exceed the transfer cost.

 #